 - minimise environmental impacts

 The scheme in detail

-- hardening of the central reserve and installation of a Rigid Concrete Barrier (RCB) between J13-15
+- improving the safety of the central reserve by installing a Rigid Concrete Barrier (RCB) between junction 13 and junction 15

-- upgrade of Junctions 13 to 16 to four lanes running with no hard shoulder
+- upgrading junctions 13 to 16 to four lanes running with no hard shoulder

 - new and replacement Vehicle Restraint System in the verges